timvisee/advent-of-code-2020/README.md

 Here is how long each solution takes to run to completion.
 All solutions are measured (non scientifically) with [`hyperfine`][hyperfine] on a `i5-4670k @ 3.8Ghz` machine running Linux.
-Timings include binary execution, input reading and result printing delays.
+Timings include binary loading, execution, input reading and result printing timings.

 |                                                | part A                          | part B                           |
 |:-----------------------------------------------|:--------------------------------|:---------------------------------|